lawndoc/mealie-mcp/README.md

 ## Overview

-This project provides a MCP wrapper around the Mealie API, allowing AI assistants to interact with your Mealie instance.
+This project provides a FastMCP-based MCP wrapper around the Mealie API, allowing AI assistants to interact with your Mealie instance.
 It enables functionality like:

 - Searching and retrieving recipes
 - Managing meal plans